-This is a 10-credit certificate, six of which are required courses from Military Psychology and Leadership and from Management.
-At least five credits must be RMC credits.
+This is a 10 credit certificate, 6 credits of which are required courses from Military Psychology and Leadership and from Management.
+At least 5 credits must be RMC credits.

 - PSE103: Introduction to Human Psychology (1 credit) - PSE301: Organizational Behaviour and Leadership (1 credit) - PSE401: Military Professionalism and Ethics (1 credit) - BAE202: Financial Accounting (1 credit) - BAE238: Introduction to Strategic Management (1 credit) - BAE268: Introduction to Defence Resource Management (1 credit)